-The easiest way to check the modem's ring detection circuit is to disable the auto-answer feature by setting the S0 register to 0, and call the number to which the modem is connected.
-When the modem detects a ring signal, the word RING is displayed on the screen.
+The easiest way to check the modem's ring detection circuit is to disable the auto-answer feature by setting the S0 register to 0, then call the telephone number to which the modem is connected.
+When the modem detects a ring signal, the DTE screen displays the word RING.
 The word should appear every four to six seconds to indicate the end of each ring signal.